-6. A disputing party may not seek enforcement of a final award until:

-(a) in the case of a final award made under the ICSID Convention,
+- 6. A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention,

-(i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or

-(ii) revision or annulment proceedings have been completed; and

-(b) in the case of a final award under the ICSID Additional Facility Rules, the UNCITRAL Arbitration Rules, or the rules selected pursuant to Article 10.15.3(d),

-(i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or

-(ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal.
+- (i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules, the UNCITRAL Arbitration Rules, or the rules selected pursuant to Article 10.16.3(d), - 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or - (ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal. - 7.
+Each Party shall provide for the enforcement of an award in its territory.

-7. Each Party shall provide for the enforcement of an award in its territory.
-8. If the respondent fails to abide by or comply with a final award, on delivery of a request by the non-disputing Party, a panel shall be established under Article 20.7 (Establishment of Panel).
+8. If the respondent fails to abide by or comply with a final award, on delivery of a request by the Party of the claimant, a panel shall be established under Article 21.6 (Request for an Arbitral Panel).
 The requesting Party may seek in such proceedings:

-(a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and

-(b) in accordance with Article 20.9.2 (Panel Report), a recommendation that the respondent abide by or comply with the final award.
+- (a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and - (b) in accordance with Article 21.13 (Initial Report), a recommendation that the respondent abide by or comply with the final award.

-9. A disputing party may seek enforcement of an arbitration award under the ICSID Convention or the New York Convention regardless of whether proceedings have been taken under paragraph 8.
+9. A disputing party may seek enforcement of an arbitration award under the ICSID Convention, the New York Convention, or the Inter-American Convention regardless of whether proceedings have been taken under paragraph 8.

-10. A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention.
+10. A claim that is submitted to arbitration under this Section shall be considered to arise out of a commercial relationship or transaction for purposes of Article I of the New York Convention and Article I of the Inter-American Convention.